YahooArchive/mojito/docs/dev_guide/intro/mojito_mvc.rst

 Basic Structure
 ---------------

 A controller should have the basic structure shown below.
-The ``{mojit_name}`` must be the same as the mojit directory name.

 .. code-block:: javascript